Ahmed Boulaleh Barreh

+Life and career

-Boulaleh was born in Ali-Sabieh and is an Issa of the Furlaba subclan.
+Boulaleh was born in Ali-Sabieh and was an Issa of the Furlaba subclan.
 He was first elected to the National Assembly in 1977 and was continuously re-elected during the subsequent 20 years.
 He was appointed to the government as Minister of the Interior, Posts and Communications on 13 May 1991 and was the National Assembly's representative on the Administrative Council of the Autonomous Port of Djibouti until 13 August 1992.
 In the December 1992 parliamentary election, he was the second candidate on the candidate list of the governing People's Rally for Progress (RPP) for the city of Djibouti.
 Following this election, he was moved to the post of Minister of National Defense on 4 February 1993.
 Like Justice Minister Moumin Bahdon Farah, he opposed the 1994 peace agreement with the moderate faction of the Front for the Restoration of Unity and Democracy (FRUD) rebel group.
 Boulaleh remained Minister of National Defense until 27 March 1996, when he was dismissed from the government, along with Farah, by President Hassan Gouled Aptidon.

 After their dismissal, Farah and Boulaleh went into opposition and founded the Group for Democracy and the Republic, which was headed by Farah.
 Farah, Boulaleh and another National Assembly deputy, Ali Mahamade Houmed, released a communiqué urging party militants and the people "to come together and mobilize to thwart, by all legal and peaceful means, this deliberate policy of President Hassan Gouled Aptidon to rule by terror and force while trampling underfoot our Constitution and republican institutions."
 As a result of this communiqué, they were accused of offending the Head of State, and their parliamentary immunity was lifted on 15 June 1996 so that they could be tried on this charge.
 They appealed the lifting of their parliamentary immunity to the Constitutional Council on 20 June, and it responded favorably in a decision on 31 July 1996.
 Despite this, they were sentenced to six months in prison on 7 August 1996.
 They were also fined 200,000 Djiboutian francs and deprived of their civic rights for five years, thereby barring them from seeking election to the National Assembly during that time.
 A subsequent report to the United Nations Commission on Human Rights asserted that the trial was unfair.

 Two years later, along with Farah and 15 soldiers, Boulaleh was charged with fomenting military unrest and plotting a coup; the accused were put on trial in September 1998.
 On 1 October 2001, he and the others convicted of insulting the Head of State in 1996 were granted an amnesty.